 These five websites are our email design inspiration sources of choice:

-This social media platform is great for finding creative design solutions in general.
+This social advertising platform is great for finding creative design solutions in general.

 It can also serve as a generator of inspiration for email design.